Keep safe in parking lots this winter

 - Negligent drivers

-If you are harmed in a parking lot accident, your personal injury attorney can conduct a thorough investigation, examining police reports, surveillance video, witness testimony, and other evidence.
+If you are harmed in a parking lot accident, your Virginia personal injury lawyer can conduct a thorough investigation, examining police reports, surveillance video, witness testimony, and other evidence.
 Then your attorney can file a claim against anyone whose negligent actions contributed to your injuries.